red-hat-data-services/NeMo-Guardrails/docs/configure-rails/yaml-schema/guardrails-configuration/index.md

 # Guardrails Configuration

-This section describes how to configure guardrails (rails) in the `config.yml` file to control LLM behavior.
+This section describes how to configure guardrails in the `config.yml` file to control LLM behavior.

 ## The `rails` Key